Overview

 Opportunities

-Airport security, manufacturing site and warehouse protection are the most developing segments in the sector.
+Airport security, manufacturing sites, and warehouse protection are the most developing segments in the sector.
 Both the Budapest International Airport and Debrecen International Airport have initiated security-related development projects, including passenger and cargo screening that require implementation of additional airport security equipment (and upgrades for existing equipment) at border crossing points.
-The 2nd phase of BUD Cargo City to be developed between 2022-2024 also requires additional physical security solutions.
 X-ray cargo screening systems are also being implemented at land border crossing points and railroads.
+Budapest Airport expanded and modernized its passenger security screening lanes in Terminal 2B, bringing the total up to 18 lanes to better handle peak traffic.
+The airport has introduced state-of-the-art automated systems (including new X-ray machines and archway metal detectors) to speed up screening throughput by 25-30%, reducing waiting times especially during busy periods.

 Within the anti-intrusion sector, access control remains an important and highly competitive area.
 The industry is migrating toward IP and integrated solutions.
 The trend is to move away from proprietary technology towards open systems that allow the integration of multiple applications.
 Other drivers include the growth of time and attendance applications, the demand for smart card and optical card systems, the need to reduce fraud, and increasingly an acceptance of biometric systems.
 Training for integrators and installers is essential to effectively meet end-user needs.